prud0042/NT3120/Packet Sniffing with Wireshark.md

 iw dev mon0 set freq 2442
 ```

 Note: only issue one or the other (freq or channel).
+For a list of WLAN channels, see [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_WLAN_channels)

 ## Start Wireshark